OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

     timeout_exec_and_log 15 "cp $SRC_PATH $DST_PATH"

-The are additional minor helper functions, please read the ``scripts_common.sh`` to see them.
+There are additional minor helper functions, please read the ``scripts_common.sh`` to see them.

 Decoded Example
 ================================================================================